andrew-manger/Actual-Budget-iOS-Widget/README.md

 - Font sizes and spacing
 - Colors for titles, balances, positive/negative values
 - Category group name
+- How far back in time the widget should search for uncategorised transactions
 - Refresh intervals (manually, if desired)

 ## 🧑‍💻 Credits